 Hundreds of theatre puppets found a home in display windows, visitors could see puppet makers at work and special emphasis was placed on virtual solutions and touchscreen information boards.
 Since its opening, the museum has been constantly changing – parts of the permanent exhibition have changed, new rooms and activities have been added.

 There have been various temporary thematic exhibitions that displayed Estonian theatre masks, puppeteers’ jubilee exhibitions, television puppets, shadow theatre in all its versatility, puppet exhibitions from abroad and much more.
 From the very start, the museum has been closely connected with the adjoining theatre –performances, meetings with actors and theatrerelated workshops take place in the museum.

-Since the autumn of 2014, the museum is run by Maria Usk, who began developing the educational functions of the museum.
-Her goal was to turn the museum into a place of more comprehensive puppet theatre experience for visitors of all ages, offering various educational programmes and creativity-inspiring activities.
+Since 2014 the museum has been developing the educational functions of the museum.
+The goal has been to turn the museum into a place of more comprehensive puppet theatre experience for visitors of all ages, offering various educational programmes and creativity-inspiring activities.